Annihilation-to-nothing: DeWitt boundary condition inside a black hole: Preliminary: wave function inside a vacuum Schwarzschild black hole

 where $\pi_{\rho,u,v}$ are canonical momenta of the coordinates $\rho$, $u$, $v$, respectively.
 Furthermore, dynamics is restricted within a spatial sub-volume such that one must impose vanishing boundary conditions for this compact spatial region over the $uv$-hypersurface.
 Due to this, the eigenvalues for the spatial direction $\Delta$ is positive definite and

-along the temporal direction $\rho$.
+along the direction $\rho$, where the increasing $\rho$ direction corresponds to the increasing time direction.
 As we solve the generic solution of $\Psi$, the wave function must go as some inverse-power of $\rho$ which goes to infinity at the singularity.
 Therefore, the wave function for each part necessarily goes to zero and resembles precisely the condition due to DeWitt.
 Thus, considering only the Wheeler-DeWitt equation, one finds that the wave function can go to zero at the singularity provided we are willing to change the metric ansatz of the spacetime within the black hole, as one approaches the singularity, according to the BKL conjecture.

 In conclusion, if the BKL conjecture is true and one imposes the vanishing boundary condition for the local spatial boundary, the wave function should vanish at the singularity.
 Note that one does not actually impose the DeWitt boundary condition in this case as an additional input; rather, the BKL conjecture naturally leads to the DeWitt condition on suitably modifying the Wheeler-DeWitt equation as one approaches the singularity.